z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.2_legacy.so/README.md

 However, before this episode launched there was an E-coin perk that was the first page of the script to the episode.
 In the script the last section of the page is all redacted with black.
 The reason this is probably more important than it seems is that the perk almost directly hints that the script of this episode will be important.
 Therefore on further inspection there are a couple of extra interesting pieces of the episode that stand out.

 There's some extra screenshots taken, purely from curiosity.
 I'll keep them around on the tiny chance they mean something later on.

 P.s.
-THere is a LOT of MUSIC in this episode
+THere is a **LOT of MUSIC** in this episode (I haven't even documented it all yet)

 ok lets get cracking.